Proofhouse

 CONNECTORS + GROUNDING

-Pull context from the systems and documents the workflow already depends on.
+Pull context from the systems, portals, documents, and knowledge the workflow already depends on.

 ANALYST